Discovering New Theorems via LLMs with In-Context Proof Learning in Lean: Experiments

 \subsection{Results}

+In CPL, 106 theorems were generated on average, and \textbf{the target theorem was discovered 5 times out of 20}.
+In SL, 328 theorems were generated on average, but \textbf{the target theorem was never generated in any of the 20 runs}.
+According to Fisher's exact test ($p=0.024$), CPL is more likely to generate the desired theorem.

-We generated $269$ theorems for these notions, which includes the focused theorem.
-The generated proof of this theorem is shown in Appendix~\ref{appendix:proof_of_alpha_open_intersection}.
-This proof differs from the original proof by Nj\.astad, which indicates that LLM found this proof on its own.
-Other generated theorems which are important properties shown in research papers includes the followings: \begin{itemize} \item The intersection of semi-open set and alpha-open set is semi-open \cite{njastad1965some}. \item The intersection of preopen set and alpha-open set is preopen \cite{dontchev1998survey}. \end{itemize}
+An example of generated proofs of this theorem is shown in Appendix~\ref{appendix:proof_of_alpha_open_intersection}.
+This proof differs from the original proof by Nj\.astad, which suggests that the LLM found this proof independently.

 \ifCPP \else

 \fi